patmejia/hello-private-ChatGPT/README.md

 A big thanks to:

-- We extend our gratitude to the teams behind LangChain, GPT4All, LlamaCpp, and ChromaDB for their invaluable contributions to this project.
-We also appreciate the broader open-source community for their ongoing support and feedback.
-Lastly, we

-- imartinez for the original privateGPT project that inspired this one: https://github.com/imartinez/privateGPT
+- @imartinez for the original privateGPT project that inspired this one: https://github.com/imartinez/privateGPT

 - LangChain for providing the essential tool that enables local loading of LLMs, ensuring data privacy.